Human Milk Oligosaccharides (HMOs) and Their Benefits

 • Fucose [3]

-For example, a randomized control study followed babies who were either exclusively breastfed or given a formula that contained 2'-FL.
-Babies fed an infant formula containing 2′-FL had lower levels of inflammation markers, similar to exclusively breastfed babies [12].
+A randomized control study followed babies that were either exclusively breastfed or given a formula that contained 2'-FL.
+Babies fed an infant formula containing 2′-FL had an anti-inflammatory response that was similar to the exclusively breastfed babies [12].
 Though breastfed babies still tended to have lower inflammatory biomarkers.

 Breastmilk HMOs vs Infant formula HMOs